-This week I read John Newton: A Slave Set Free by Irene Howat (Christian Focus, 2003) will tell your children the story of the hymnwriter of Amazing Grace, John Newton.
+John Newton: A Slave Set Free by Irene Howat (Christian Focus, 2003) will tell your children the story of the hymnwriter of Amazing Grace, John Newton.

 Amazing grace.
 How sweet the sound.
 For what a wretch was I, and what a wretch was the sailor John Newton.

-John Newton: A Slave Set Free would coordinate well with studies involving:
+John Newton: A Slave Set Free coordinates well with studies involving:

 - William Wilberforce

 More Christian Focus Trail Blazers Books for Your Kids